The Chemistry of Digestion

 It Begins in the Mouth

-It is a generally accepted fact that digestion begins with the mouth, despite the common belief among young children that it starts in the ears, nostrils, and or hair.
+It is a generally accepted fact that digestion begins with the mouth.
+Of course this is in opposition to the common belief among young children that it starts in the ears, nostrils, and or hair.
 Even before we actually put food into our mouth, our body begins releasing saliva.
 Water, electrolytes and enzymes make up saliva.
 Water, known as the universal solvent, helps to dissolve some of the food for easier digestion.
 The electrolytes, such as positively charged sodium and potassium, can also help to remove some of the particles of food that may have a d charge.
 Lastly, the enzymes such as ptyalin and salivary amylase also aid in digestion.

 Enzymes are somewhat more complicated.
 These substances are complex chemicals with a particular shape and composition built to for a particular chemical reaction.
 In this case, to break apart food much the same way as water and electrolytes.
 As we chew we also physically break apart food, revealing more of it to the ruthless attack of water, electrolytes, and enzymes.
 To write the proper chemical equations for all of the possible processes taking place at this point would be a near impossibility, but we will provide the basics.
 For example, when salivary amylase and polysaccharides (long chains of monosaccharides, or sugars) meet, the amylase breaks down the polysaccharide into disaccharides (two monosaccharides hooked together.)